 Prairie Heritage Farm is owned and managed by Jacob and Courtney Cowgill, who both have returned to their roots in Central Montana.
 We believe that family farms nourish not only the people who work them, but the people they feed and communities in which they live.
 We believe organic agriculture, diversification, and a robust local food system are good for the health of our farm, our customers, ourselves, and our planet.

 We know that you work as hard for your dollar as we do for ours.
 So, to that end, we want to make sure you are getting what you pay for by guaranteeing our product.
 If you are at all unsatisfied with something you receive, we will gladly exchange it for something else or give you a refund.

-Jacob, Courtney, and Willa Cowgill
+Jacob, Courtney, Willa and Eli Cowgill